Minneapolis–Saint Paul: Socioeconomic history

-Like many Northern cities that grew up with the Industrial Revolution, Minneapolis and St. Paul experienced shifts in their economic base as heavy industry declined, especially in the 1960s and 1970s.
-With the economic decline of those decades came population decline in the central city areas, white flight to suburbs, and, in the summer of 1967, race riots on Minneapolis's North Side.
+Like many northern cities that came of age during the Industrial Revolution, Minneapolis and St. Paul experienced shifts in their economic base as heavy industry and manufacturing jobs shifted to the South or abroad, especially in the 1960s and 1970s.
+With the economic nadir of those decades came a population decline in the central city areas, white flight to suburbs, and, in 1967, race riots on Minneapolis's North Side.
 But by the 1980s and 1990s, Minneapolis and Saint Paul were often cited as former Rust Belt cities that had made successful transitions to service, high-technology, finance, and information economies.

 In May and June 2020, the Minneapolis–Saint Paul metropolitan area became a focus of international attention after MPD officer Derek Chauvin murdered George Floyd by kneeling on his neck for almost ten minutes.
 The murder sparked local, nationwide and international protests against racism and police brutality, bringing considerable attention to the MPD.
 Minneapolis–Saint Paul was the site of the second-costliest act of civil disobedience in U.S. history, after the 1992 Los Angeles Riots.
 Local protests and riots caused an estimated $550 million in damages and affected around 1,600 businesses.